 - 1. To enhance streetscape amenity and interfaces through landscaping. - 2.
 To ensure the selection of plant species is suitable for the location and context. - 3.
 To enhance local biodiversity values where possible. - 4.
-To reduce the urban heat island effect of development. - 5.
-To encourage a minimum 30% tree canopy coverage across industrial land. - 6.
+To reduce the urban heat island effect of development. - To encourage industrial land use and development that contributes to a 30% tree canopy coverage across the municipality. - 6.
 To facilitate meeting the stormwater management objectives of the Brimbank Planning Scheme.